Skip to main content

 Twilio is a cloud-based communications service that gives developers APIs to embed messaging, voice, video, and email features into their applications.

-Twilio lets you programmatically send SMS texts, handle WhatsApp or chat messages, make phone calls, and more through its flexible APIs and SDKs.
+The platform lets you programmatically send SMS texts, handle WhatsApp or chat messages, make phone calls, and more through its flexible APIs and SDKs.

 Twilio